willingc/pep-communication/outline-pep-9999.rst

 ^^^^^^^^^^^
 - subtle bias towards a "long-term investment" persona: when joining a mailing list, it's very difficult to join a discussion already-in-progress.
 The only people who get the privilege of replying to a post are the people who subscribed before the post was made.
 - firehose of information can overwhelm new contributors and potentially discourage them away from the project
+- UI can be overwhelming to some.
+More alternative solutions available for displaying mail.

 IRC
 ---